Are you looking for a way to monitor your credit?

 Premium Credit Monitoring

-Credit Sesame offers three different premium monitoring plans with a monthly fee:
+Credit Sesame has three monitoring plans with a monthly fee:

 - Advanced Credit: $9.95 per month